 Summer Discovery Log

 Keep track of your reading minutes and other learning activities with our Summer Discovery log.
-Kids receive a free book of their choice when they finish their log and are entered to win awesome grand prizes.
-Adults can also complete a discovery log to earn prizes, too!
+Youth 17 and younger receive a free book of their choice when they finish their log and enter to win awesome grand prizes.
+Adults 18 and older can also complete a discovery log to earn a finishing prize, but there are no grand prizes for adult readers.

 The Rules

-• Books, audiobooks, graphic novels, and library storytime all count!
+- Books, ebooks, audiobooks, graphic novels, and library storytimes all count!

-• Only residents of the Municipality of Anchorage are eligible to win grand prizes.
+- Only residents of the Municipality of Anchorage ages 17 or younger are eligible to win grand prizes.

 Summer Events for Kids